lukehsiao/CribSense/docs/setup/hw-setup.md

   <img src="../../img/pi-chassis.jpg" alt="front" width=300>
 </a>

 -   Next, use hot glue to tack the Pi into place and attach the camera to the Pi.
-There are screw holes as well if you perfer to use those.
+There are screw holes as well if you prefer to use those.

 <a href="../../img/pi-glued.jpg">
   <img src="../../img/pi-glued.jpg" alt="front" width=200>